boshd/trnd/README.md

 - Seamless onboarding
 - GIPHY built-in using their dev.
 API

-Plus a bunch of other crap that I don't remember so feel free to delve into this carcass of a project.
-Also, it's worth mentioning that this project has been depricated before it even started in it's open-source life.
-I'm not moving forward with it for many reasons ranging from crappy architecture to the discontinuation of Parse ¯\\__(ツ)__/¯.
+Plus a bunch of other things that I don't remember so feel free to delve into this project.
+Also, it's worth mentioning that this project has been depricated.
+I'm not moving forward with it for many reasons ranging from inefficient architecture to the discontinuation of Parse ¯\__(ツ)__/¯.

 ## How to run the app
 ### Connect to server